GrimezSec/Container-Security/README.md

 ## Types of Container Security Solutions
 ### Container Monitoring Solutions
+Container monitoring is a good solution for security and reliability.
+Container monitoring tools can give informations about performance and usages to IT Team / DevOps Team.
+Also monitoring tools offers real-time log streaming, anomaly detection, alerting and other capabilities like usual security solutions.
 ### Container Scanners
+Container scanner tools help identify vulnerabilities, misconfigurations, and other security issues within container images and their runtime environments.
+Integrating container scanner tools into the DevSecOps pipeline enables continuous security checks, reducing the risk of deploying vulnerable containerized applications into production environments.

 ### Application-Level Scanning: SCA, SAST, DAST
+•SCA: Software Composition Analysis (SCA) is an application security methodology in which development teams can quickly track and analyze any open source component brought into a project.
+Simply put, SCA is used to scan your dependencies for security vulnerabilities.

+•SAST: Static application security testing (SAST), or static analysis, is a testing methodology that analyzes source code to find security vulnerabilities that make your organization’s applications susceptible to attack.
+SAST scans an application before the code is compiled.
+It’s also known as white box testing.

+•DAST: Dynamic application security testing (DAST) is a type of black-box testing that checks your application from the outside.
+Software systems rely on inputs and outputs to operate.
+A DAST tool uses these to check for security problems while the software is actually running

+•SBOM: Software Bill of Materials (SBOM) is a list of all the components that are used in a software application.
+The SBOM helps identify any vulnerabilities and potential security risks in the software supply chain.

 ### Container Networking

 ## Core Threats